pauljamescleary/go-rest-postgres/README.md

 This project uses [Taskfile](https://taskfile.dev/) for running tasks.
 The following tasks are available

-- `build`:            Builds a local executable, outputs to out/bin/gomin
+- `build` - Builds a local executable, outputs to out/bin/gomin
-- `clean`:            Cleans up build artifacts, including out, bin, and test reports
+- `clean` - Cleans up build artifacts, including out, bin, and test reports
-- `d.build`:          Builds the docker iamge, marks it as latest
+- `d.build` - Builds the docker iamge, marks it as latest
-- `d.down`:           Shuts down all docker containers in the docker compose file
+- `d.down` - Shuts down all docker containers in the docker compose file
-- `d.up`:             Starts up all docker containers, builds and runs the API as well
+- `d.up` - Starts up all docker containers, builds and runs the API as well
-- `db.migrate`:       Runs the database migration, ensures that the local postgres database is running
+- `db.migrate` - Runs the database migration, ensures that the local postgres database is running
-- `db.up`:            Starts the database WITHOUT migrations
+- `db.up` - Starts the database WITHOUT migrations
-- `server.run`:       Starts the database, runs migrations, builds the server, and starts the server
+- `server.run` - Starts the database, runs migrations, builds the server, and starts the server
-- `test`:             Runs all of the tests in all of the go source directories
+- `test` - Runs all of the tests in all of the go source directories

-For some common tasks:

-- `task db.migrate` to start the local postgres database and run migrations to get the database current
-- `task server.run` ensures the database is running and builds and starts the rest server - it is available at http://localhost:1323
-- `task test` you must start the database first using `task db.migrate` and then you can run tests

 ## Writing Tests